 - When measuring the turnover rate break them down into three categories: Voluntary, Involuntary, and employees noted as high-performing.

 You should also take into context the average retention rates for your industry.
-Industries such as retail and restaurants have higher turnover than other sectors.
+Industries such as food service have problems with restaurant staffing issues.
+Food service and retail have higher turnover than other sectors.

 No matter how much data you collect, you won’t improve retention and turnover unless you do something.
 While tracking employee turnover and retention is the first step, the real work begins when you assess these rates in relation to your industry and identify what needs to be done to improve your retention strategies.